bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ### Enable Stripe Connect for Platforms

-**During this following steps, make sure that you are logged into your the app-specific account by ehcking the top left corner of your Stripe Dashboard.**
+**During the following steps, make sure that you are logged into your the app-specific account by checking the top left corner of your Stripe Dashboard.**

 <!-- theme: info -->
 > #### Test mode